 Will agree with me that no other ordinary GPS device does not include additional options.

 Wow, I forget to mention one of the Trail tech guy’s product marvel, it is the Trail Tech Ride Leader.
 Awesome program for downloading and sharing your trail maps.
 It is free software and could be downloaded just for less than in a minute.
 The only drawback is a lack of Mac version (at least I could not find), but I try my Acer Windows 10 laptop and works just great.

-Actually, there are not so hopelessly even for Mac users as by searching „GPX editor” in App Store more than five results pop up for the symbolic price.
+Actually, there are not so hopelessly even for Mac users as by searching „GPX editor” in App Store more than five results pop up for the small price.
 Only you need to choose one.